-This Easy Chocolate Sauce with Raspberries is the perfect accompaniment to pancakes, ice cream, yogurt or desserts.
+This easy, low carb chocolate raspberry sauce is the perfect accompaniment for pancakes, ice cream, yogurt and desserts.
 It is gluten free and flexible enough to suit dairy free/vegan diets.
 You can use either dairy or any non-dairy milk and the butter can be swapped for coconut oil or non-dairy spread.

-I use raspberries a lot in my recipes and usually don’t remove the seeds but I made an exception with this easy chocolate sauce.
-I wanted this raspberry chocolate sauce to be as smooth as possible.
-However, there is no need to discard the seeds, you can add them to a smoothie or muffins.
+I use raspberries a lot in my recipes and usually don’t remove the seeds but I made an exception with this easy chocolate raspberry sauce.
+I wanted this sauce to be as smooth as possible.